kmaasrud/tdma-fys3150/Document/Markdown/Project-1_Aasrud-Raniseth-Rongve.md

 In Project 1 c) we used our general algorithm to make a special, where the matrix elements along the diagonal where identical

 # Introduction
+The purpose of this project is to implement a numerically effective solution of the one-dimensional Poisson equation
+$$-u''(x)=f(x)$$

+and to implement this in a programming language of choice (Python, in our case).
+This will be done using three different approaches - the general Thomas algorithm, a specialized Thomas algorithm and an LU-decomposition - the speed of which is compared.

 # Theory and technicalites